November 25, 2020

 What protective equipment should my PSW wear?

-Your PSW should always wear a mask, gloves and eye protection (face shield or goggles) during every visit.
-In addition, they will wear a gown and shoe coverings if the client is confirmed COVID-positive, or if there is a risk of exposure, or symptoms are present according to the guidelines set out by Public Health Ontario.
+Your PSW should always wear a mask, gloves, and eye protection (face shield or goggles) during every visit.
+In addition, they will wear a gown and shoe coverings if the client is confirmed COVID-positive, or if there is a risk of exposure, or if symptoms are present according to the guidelines set out by Public Health Ontario.

 If you are concerned that your PSW is not wearing the correct protective equipment during your visit, please contact your Client Services Supervisor or your Service Coordinator.

 What should I do if I think I might have COVID?

 If you are concerned you have COVID-19, or that you may have come into contact with someone with COVID-19, please contact Telehealth (1-866-797-0000) or your family doctor and inform them of your concerns.
 You are encouraged to book an appointment and get tested at a local assessment centre.

 Privacy and Health Information

 Circle of Care maintains the privacy of its clients and employees and information on the health status of specific individuals will not be disclosed.
 Public Health has implemented contact tracing guidelines for all service providers to follow when there is a concern of exposure to COVID-19 in the community.
 We want to ensure that the risk of exposure is minimized and that we are following guidance from Public Health to ensure our clients and staff are safe.
 If there is a potential risk of exposure, you will be contacted by Circle of Care.
 If you have questions about being tested, please contact your local Public Health or Telehealth Ontario at 1-866-797-000.